top of page

 For example, if the weather turns unexpectedly cold and windy and we venture outside with insufficient clothing, our warm blood will retreat to our internal organs to keep them safe and warm leaving our periphery vulnerable and exposed to invasion.
 Otherwise known as the common cold, with its ensuing stiff neck, headache, sneezes and runny nose.
 If we cannot sneeze and shiver out the cold, it will move deeper into our systems, triggering a fever as our body then pushes warmth back out to the surface to reestablish control.
 During this course of events our insides are left somewhat to fend for themselves, hence the lack of appetite that accompanies a flu - if blood is on the outside trying to fight the cold battle it is not available for digestion.
 This is why it is often preferable to let a fever run its course unmedicated - your body knows what it is doing and it is doing something important.
 And in an ideal world you will be horizontal and resting and placing as few other demands on it as possible.

 Ever hear people proudly claiming to be so healthy they never catch a cold?
 This will set off warning bells to any Chinese medical practitioner worth their salt.
 Rather than an indication of robustness, it is more likely that they simply have insufficient resources to mount a response.
 In other words cold ventures deep into their systems unchecked (hence no shivery snotty symptoms).
-Probe a bit further and you will almost always find evidence of more chronic, deep set health problems which they may or may not be aware of but will no doubt make themselves known in time.
+Probe a bit further and you will almost always find evidence of more chronic, deep set health problems (such as auto-immune conditions) which they may or may not be aware of but will no doubt make themselves known in time.

 Comments